prateekpuri01/ATP-serving-strategy/README.md

 ![](/data_visualizations/ATP_EM.png?raw=true)

 As can been seen from the dotted line, the average EM factor is < 0, implying that strategy (1) may be optimal for most players; however, there seems to several players with EM factors>0.
-We can list the players with the highest EM factors averaged over their career
+We can list the players with the highest EM factors averaged over their career. **All tables in the remainder of this document will refer to player's who have been ranked in the top 30 at least once in their career**.

 ![](/data_visualizations/career_top_EM.png?raw=true)

-We can also restrict this table to active players
+We can also restrict this table to active players (I not that as of the writing of this document, Julien Benneteau's retirement status in unclear and thus he will be considered active)

 ![](/data_visualizations/active_players_top_career_EM.png?raw=true)

 As we can see, there are certain players who could expect to win over 5% more service points, on average, by switching from strategy (1) to strategy (2).

 Qualitatively, what determines whether a player will benefit from a strategy switch?
-The majority of players listed in these tables are known for having powerful first serves, which makes strategy (2) beneficial for them since it allows them to put as many first serves in play as possible.
-Further, many of these players are not known for being particularly adept in lengthy baseline exchanges, which can frequently occur during second serves since the return is put into play at a higher rate in these points than it is with first serve points.
+Many of the players listed in these tables are known for having powerful first serves, which makes strategy (2) beneficial for them since it allows them to put as many first serves in play as possible.
+Further, many of these players are also not known for being particularly adept in lengthy baseline exchanges, which can frequently occur during second serves since the return is put into play at a higher rate in these points than it is with first serve points.
 This second factor serves to decrease these players' SSWP and make strategy (2) further favorable.

 The above tables display serving statistics averaged across all recorded career matches.
 However, in reality, a player's FSWP and SSWP will depend on who they are playing.
 Is it always advantageous for a player with a career EM Factor>0 to employ serving strategy (2)?
 Perhaps not.
 As a case study, look at Goran Ivanisevic's EM versus all opponents he's played at least **5 matches** with.